Try these stand-outs

 This raucous taco and tequila joint calls itself ‘the home of the inauthentic taco’ – priding itself on coming up with flavour combinations that no one would expect – like sweet balsamic fig and rosemary roast potato.
 A vast range of mezcals, a thumping glamrock playlist, and technicolour walls adorned with Mexican wrestler masks and associated artwork gives La Pantera an eclectic atmosphere like no other.

-Milkwood is the result of a dream shared by three friends - a dream to run their own cosy neighbourhood restaurant.
+Milkwood is the result of a dream shared by three friends who wanted their own cosy neighbourhood restaurant.
 After years spent working for other people, they made their dream a reality in 2017.
 Since opening in leafy Pontcanna, this little gem has charmed ardent foodies and locals alike.
-Cerys, Tom and Gwyn’s offer – seasonal, comforting produce cooked simply with flair - hits just the right notes.
-Out front, Andrew makes a terrific host, too.
+The seasonal, comforting produce cooked simply with flair hits just the right notes.

 From the owners of Milkwood also comes The Grange, a community pub rescued from dereliction in the most fantastic way possible, picking up CAMRA’s Cardiff Pub of the Year award a little over a year after re-opening.
-The winning combination of hearty, unfussy food, real ales, old-school pub games (and not a single flat-screen TV in sight) was one they knew they could trust – sister pub The Lansdowne also won it in 2017.
+The winning combination of hearty, unfussy food, real ales, old-school pub games (and not a single flat-screen TV in sight) was one they knew they could trust.

 Choose a new destination